-A life-changing weekend £500 could help deliver one of our Find Your Sense of Tumour weekends, which bring young people together to learn new skills, grow in confidence and begin to figure out life after cancer.
-A ward that feels like home Our units are special because we make them feel like a home, not a hospital. £1000 could help equip a unit with all the things that make that possible, like TVs, sofas, pool tables and space to hang out and chat.
+A life-changing weekend

+£500 could help deliver one of our Find Your Sense of Tumour weekends, which bring young people together to learn new skills, grow in confidence and begin to figure out life after cancer.

+A ward that feels like home

+Our units are special because we make them feel like a home, not a hospital. £1000 could help equip a unit with all the things that make that possible, like TVs, sofas, pool tables and space to chat and socialise.

-A year of peer support £4000 could help a Youth Support Coordinator bring young people together to make friends, support each other, and enjoy a much-needed bit of normality by providing a year's budget for things like arts workshops, discussion groups, pizza nights and trips out.
-MARIAM'S STORY Mariam, now 19, had just started an exciting new life at university when she was devastated to learn she had Hodgkin's lymphoma.
+A year of peer support

+£4000 could help a Youth Support Coordinator bring young people together to make friends, support each other, and enjoy a much-needed bit of normality by providing a year's budget for things like arts workshops, discussion groups, pizza nights and trips out.

 "I'd just started the biggest chapter of my life, and now that was over," she says.
 "I also worried about losing my hair.
 I came out of the room crying my eyes out."

 Mariam says the experience would have been unimaginable without the support of Sian, her Youth Support Coordinator, and Claire, her Clinical Nurse Specialist, whose roles are funded by Teenage Cancer Trust.

 "Sian helped me so much.

-When I needed a chat, she would just sit there and listen.
-I talked to her like a friend and she gave me great advice.
-When my hair fell out, she gave me turbans to wear."
+When I needed a chat, she

+would just sit there and listen.

+I talked to her like a friend and

+she gave me great advice.

+When my hair fell out, she

+gave me turbans to wear."

 "Sian was there for me all of the times when I was so, so poorly and even came to visit me in the emergency unit.
 One time, I had mouth sores that were so bad I couldn't eat for three days."

 "I thought I was over and done with, but Sian reassured me that she'd seen people with similar sores get better.
 It hurt to talk, so Sian updated my family for me.
 Even texting them took up too much of my energy."

 "When I rang the bell to mark the completion of my chemo, Sian cried, as she'd seen me so poorly.
 I didn't think I would make it out the other side, so getting there was a big moment."

 Mariam finished her treatment in March 2021 and resumed her studies in January 2022.
 She's also raised £3,000 for Teenage Cancer Trust.

 "I'm picking up from where I left off," she says.
 "I wanted to give back to those who helped me.
 Without Sian I would have never got through it, and I will always cherish the care she gave me."